Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Age, Gender, Weight and Race

 In vitro studies with human liver microsomes showed that oritavancin inhibited the activities of cytochrome P450 (CYP) enzymes 1A2, 2B6, 2D6, 2C9, 2C19, and 3A4.
-The observed inhibition of multiple CYP isoforms by oritavancin in vitro is likely to be reversible and the mechanism of inhibition, noncompetitive.
+The observed inhibition of multiple CYP isoforms by oritavancin in vitro is likely to be reversible and noncompetitive.
 In vitro studies indicate that oritavancin is neither a substrate nor an inhibitor of the efflux transporter P-glycoprotein (P-gp).

 Drugs that Inhibit or Induce CYP450 Enzymes